ufownl/lua-resty-mcp/README.md

 > Available options for Redis connections can be viewed [here](https://github.com/openresty/lua-resty-redis?tab=readme-ov-file#connect).

 > [!TIP]
-> It is recommended to use different shared memory zones or Redis logical databases for different endpoints.
+> 1. It is recommended to use different shared memory zones or Redis logical databases for different endpoints;
+> 2. Hard-coding the Redis password is not secure, it is recommended to pass it through environment variables.

 A simple echo demo server configuration: